gbalslevn/gc_machine/README.md

 # GC_Machine
-A Garbled Circuit (GC) framework implementing several optimizations of the protocol originally proposed by Andrew Yao in 1986 ([Yao, 1986](https://doi.org/10.1109/SFCS.1986.25)).
-It enables two parties to jointly compute a function over their private inputs while revealing only the output.
+A Garbled Circuit (GC) implementing as a part of our masters thesis in Computer Science at Aarhus University.
+It implements several optimisations of the protocol originally proposed by Andrew Yao in 1986 ([Yao, 1986](https://doi.org/10.1109/SFCS.1986.25)), enabling two parties to jointly compute a function over their private inputs while revealing only the output.

 The following GC optimisations are implemented:
 * [Point-and-Permute](https://doi.org/10.1145/100216.100287)